Vice Principal Career Guide

 Vice principals are involved in many aspects of daily administration and education.
 They may also evaluate new teachers and develop new curriculum.
 In small schools, there may be only one vice principal.
 Large schools often have more than one vice principal to help disperse the workload of the administration team.

 The vice principal’s role is engrained in the school’s administrative functions.
-They handle various administrative tasks and meet with teachers to provide a better school environment.
+They handle various administrative tasks and meet with teachers to discuss ways to improve the school environment.

 They also handle student discipline and meet with parents of students to discuss the student’s behavior or address parent concerns.
 Although principals still handle many of the major administrative tasks, vice principals take on a large part of the administrative load.